About Me

 While I am proud of all my publications, some of them are particularly representative of my research interests.
 Here is a selection of them:

-EFTCAMB is a patch of the public Einstein-Boltzmann solver CAMB, which implements the Effective Field Theory approach to cosmic acceleration.
-The code can be used to investigate the effect of different EFT operators on linear perturbations as well as to study perturbations in any specific DE/MG model that can be cast into EFT framework.
-To interface EFTCAMB with cosmological data sets, we equipped it with a modified version of CosmoMC, namely EFTCosmoMC, creating a bridge between the EFT parametrization of the dynamics of perturbations and observations.
+EFTCAMB is an extension of the public Einstein–Boltzmann solver CAMB, designed to implement the Effective Field Theory (EFT) approach to cosmic acceleration.
+The code allows users to explore the impact of different EFT operators on linear perturbations, as well as to analyze perturbations in any specific dark energy or modified gravity model that can be formulated within the EFT framework.